varabyte/kobweb/README.md

 Typically, sites live at the top level.
 This means if you have a root file `index.html` and your site is hosted at the domain `https://mysite.com` then that HTML file can be accessed by visiting `https://mysite.com/index.html`.

-However, in some cases your site may be hosted under a subfolder, such as `https://example.com/products/myproduct/`, in which case your site's root `index.html` file would live at `https://example.com/products/myproduct/index.html`.
+However, in some cases, your site may be hosted under a subfolder, such as `https://example.com/products/myproduct/`, in which case your site's root `index.html` file would live at `https://example.com/products/myproduct/index.html`.

-Kobweb needs to know about this subfolder structure so that it takes them into account in its routing logic.
+Kobweb needs to know about this subfolder structure so that it can take it into account in its routing logic.
 This can be specified in your project's `.kobweb/conf.yaml` file with the `basePath` value under the `site` section:

 ```yaml
 site: